You Got Sued…now what?

 Second, lawsuits are very expensive.
 Unless you are filthy rich, check your emotions at the door and make decisions based on economics.
 Economics may not be easy to calculate if you’re dealing with a lawsuit that impacts your company’s reputation or future earnings, but do your best to keep the emotions out of any decisions.
 Paying a plaintiff more than they deserve to make a problem go away may be the wisest business decision you can make.

-Remember that it is very difficult to predict the outcome of a lawsuit, so trust your lawyer and lean on your lawyer to help you meet whatever long-term goals you set out for this litigation and stick to it.
+Remember that it is very difficult to predict the outcome of a lawsuit survival, so trust your lawyer and lean on your lawyer to help you meet whatever long-term goals you set out for this litigation and stick to it.